Kris-0605/fernet-files/README.md

 - seek(self, offset, whence)
 - seek(self, offset, whence=whence)

-Move through the file.
-Move by the offset relative to whence.
-Defaults to the offset being your absolute position (i.e. offset relative to the start of the file).
-Returns your new absolute position.
+Moves through the file by the specified number of bytes. "whence" determines what this is relative to.
+Returns your new absolute position as an integer.

 Parameters:

 - **offset** - Integer.
 Move this number of bytes relative to whence.
 - **whence** - Ignored if using a BytesIO object.
-Can also be parsed in as an argument (i.e. seek(0, 1)).
 Accepted values are:
 - - `os.SEEK_SET` or `0` - relative to the start of the stream
 - - `os.SEEK_CUR` or `1` - relative to the current stream position
 - - `os.SEEK_END` or `2` - relative to the end of the stream (use negative offset)

 #### method `fernet_files.FernetFile.close(self)`

-Writes anything that hasn't been encrypted yet and closes the file.
+Writes all outstanding data closes the file.
 Returns `None` unless the file is a `BytesIO` object, in which case it returns the object without closing it.

 #### static method `fernet_files.FernetFile.generate_key()`

-Static method.
-Acts as a pointer to `custom_fernet.FernetNoBase64.generate_key()`, which itself just calls `os.urandom(32)`.
+Static method used to generate a key.
+Acts as a pointer to `custom_fernet.FernetNoBase64.generate_key()`.

 #### bool `fernet_files.FernetFile.closed`

-"Is the file closed or not".
-Please don't modify this, please use `close` instead, however you can check if it's True or False if you want.
+Boolean attribute representing whether the file is closed or not.
 True means the file is closed, False means the file is open.
+It is highly recommended that you do not modify this, and use the `close` method instead.

 #### bool `fernet_files.FernetFile.writeable`

-"Is the file writeable or not".
+Boolean attribute representing whether the file can be written to or not.
 True if you can write to the file, False if you can't.
 Will only be False if you passed in a read-only file.
-Please don't modify this.
-Technically you could pass in a read-write file and then set this to False manually to lock the file from being written to, but please only do that if you know what you're doing.
+It is highly recommended that you do not modify this.

 ### Misc

 #### int `fernet_files.META_SIZE`

-DON'T TOUCH UNLESS ABSOLUTELY NECESSARY.
+It is highly recommended you don't modify this.
 Defaults to 8.
 META_SIZE represented as $M$ in formulae.

 The size of a file's metadata in bytes is $2M$.
 The first number is a little-endian unsigned $(8M)$-bit integer, representing how many chunks are in the file.
 The second number is a little-endian unsigned $(8M)$-bit integer, representing the size of the last chunk's padding.

 This simultaneously limits both chunksize and the number of chunks a file can have:
 - A chunk can have a max size of $2^{8M}-1$ bytes (default 18,446,744,073,709,551,615)
 - A file can have a max $2^{8M}-1$ chunks (default 18,446,744,073,709,551,615)

-You have the power to change this value in order to bypass these limitations for future-proofing, HOWEVER, the value you use must be consistent across reading and writing the same file.
+You can change this value in order to bypass these limitations for future-proofing, however, the value you use must be consistent when reading and writing to the same file.
 Therefore, I recommend you don't change it unless you absolutely have to, for compatibility reasons.

-TL;DR if write file with one META_SIZE, must read file with same META_SIZE, and you must store it yourself.

 #### int `fernet_files.DEFAULT_CHUNKSIZE`

-The chunksize that is used by default.
+The chunksize that is used by default, currently 4096 bytes.

 #### class `fernet_files.custom_fernet.FernetNoBase64(self, key)`

-`cryptography.fernet.Fernet` without the base64.
+`cryptography.fernet.Fernet` without any base64 encoding or decoding.
 See `custom_fernet.py` for more info.
-You can use it the same as Fernet, but the key and data will never be in base64

-## Docs for stuff you shouldn't touch
+## Documentation for module developers

-### `fernet_files.FernetFile`
+### class `fernet_files.FernetFile`

 #### (RawIOBase or BufferedIOBase or BytesIO) `fernet_files.FernetFile.__file`